-Audi’s A5 Coupe has been a strong seller or the Ingolstadt brand for some time now but the entry-level version, a 170PS 1.8 TFSI model, always tended to be the one that buyers tried to avoid.
-Now, the baseline green pump variant could actually be the one to go for, thanks to the replacement of 1.8-litre power with a freshly-developed 190PS 2.0 TFSI engine offering quite a turn of speed.
+Audi’s A5 Coupe has been a strong seller or the Ingolstadt brand for some time now but often the entry-level petrol versions tended to be the ones that buyers tried to avoid.
+With this revised model, the baseline green pump variant could actually be the one to go for, thanks to the introduction of the brand’s MHEV mild hybrid technology in the 190PS 2.0 TFSI engine used in the 40 TFSI variant we’re looking at here, which also offers quite a turn of speed.
 It’s just one of the changes made to this much improved second generation model.
 Let’s check it out.

 As for driving dynamics, well you’d think in this regard that this A5 Coupe would be starting out with a disadvantage over 4 Series Coupe rival.
 Its front-driven layout will, after all, never reward an enthusiast in quite the same way as a rear-driven BMW.
 But in originally developing this car, Audi was convinced that it could be made to feel almost as good.
 To prove the point, three different suspension systems are being offered this time round, two of them passive and one featuring adaptive damping.
 Whatever your choice, you’ll find the set-up firmer than it would be in an equivalent A4 saloon.